hadialqattan/maze-solver-visualizer/README.md

   </a>
 </p>

-> Maze solver visualizer, solving with A*, BFS, DFS algorithms include steps show and distance report.
+> Maze solver visualizer, solving with A*, BFS and DFS algorithms visually including steps show and distance report.

 # Algorithms